How did you feel when you were awarded a George Alexander Foundation scholarship?

 Another highlight would be helping my college to win the inter-college cup for the first time in six years.
-As Sports Head of the Residential Committee of Bellenden Ker College, over 2 years I was involved in organizing all of the events that contributed to winning the cup.
+As Sports Head of the Residential Committee of Bellenden Ker College for over two years, I was involved in organizing all of the events that contributed to winning the cup.
 It was so exciting to see all of my hard work pay off with our whole college coming together to have a good time and participate in classic college rivalry.
-I was especially excited to win Phar Cup again which is our biggest sporting event of the year.
-As a member of the girls’ team for the last three years and part of the coaching team in 2016, it is so rewarding to gain another victory after three years of training 3-4 times a week.
-An additional highlight was attending the Griffith Business School Alumni Awards Night and the Australian Institute of International Affairs Dinner at City Hall.
-I represented the Griffith Government and International Relations Society as Vice President of Academia at both of these events which was also an exciting moment as the club was only established in 2016 and we were already able to attend such prestigious events.
-It was such an amazing opportunity to network with successful professionals in my future field and to meet Kim Beasley in person and talk to him about Donald Trump’s victory and its impact on Australia.
+I was especially excited to win Phar Cup again, which is our biggest sporting event of the year.
+As a member of the girls' team for the last three years and part of the coaching team in 2016, it is so rewarding to gain another victory after three years of training 3-4 times a week.
+Another highlight was attending the Griffith Business School Alumni Awards Night and the Australian Institute of International Affairs Dinner at City Hall.
+I represented the Griffith Government and International Relations Society as Vice President of Academia at both of these events, which was also an exciting moment as the club was only established in 2016, and we were already able to attend such prestigious events.
+It was such an amazing opportunity to network with successful professionals in my future field and to meet Kim Beasley in person and talk to him about Donald Trump's victory and its impact on Australia.

 Where are you hoping your course will take you?

-I study a Bachelor of Laws/Bachelor of Government and International Relations as well as an online Diploma of Spanish.
+I study a Bachelor of Laws/Bachelor of Government and International Relations and an online Diploma of Spanish.
 I am also about to undertake a semester exchange to Chile.
-I am hoping that after I graduate and gain experience in government positions, that I will receive a position at the Department of Foreign Affairs and Trade and obtain an overseas posting to somewhere in South America.
+I hope that after I graduate and gain experience in government positions, I will receive a position at the Department of Foreign Affairs and Trade and obtain an overseas posting to somewhere in South America.
 I would love to have the opportunity to negotiate trade deals on behalf of Australia with new countries and help Australians in trouble overseas.
-I love travelling and I hope that my course will provide me the opportunity to continue to do so.
+I love travelling, and I hope that my course will provide me with the opportunity to continue to do so.

 Do you do any community/volunteer work?
 Why is this important to you?